 Earning an online degree or taking online education courses is a positive experience for most students.
-You’ll be most successful if you’re knowledgeable about online learning before taking a course so we’ve provided a list of online education requirements and suggestions for you to consider before finalizing your decision to earn your online degree or enroll in our accredited online education courses.
-Be sure to check out our other online education resources listed below for even more helpful information related to online learning.
+You’ll be most successful if you’re knowledgeable about online learning before taking a course.
+We’ve provided a list of online education requirements and suggestions for you to consider before finalizing your decision to earn your online degree or enroll in our accredited online education courses.
+Be sure to check out our other online education resources listed below for more helpful information related to online learning.

 Please check the Skills Requirements and Technical Requirements links for additional considerations you may want to take into account.